ShinSakanami/BetterStorage/README.md

 ## Installation

 * Download "better_stockpile.smod" file from the Releases page or any of the mirrors above.
-* Also download "cookmod_bs.smod" if you use Stonehearth Cafe mod.
+* Download "cookmod_bs.smod" if you use Stonehearth Cafe.
+* Download "brewerymod_bs.smod" if you use Brewery Mod.
-* Copy the file to "/Stonehearth/mods" directory.
+* Copy the .smod files to "/Stonehearth/mods" directory.
 * Profit!

 ## Compatibility

 * Patch "cookmod_bs.smod" for Stonehearth Cafe 1.7 (http://discourse.stonehearth.net/t/mod-stonehearth-cafe-cooking-and-farming-expansion-1-7/10159)
+* Patch "brewerymod_bs.smod" for Brewery Mod Alpha 18 (http://discourse.stonehearth.net/t/alpha18-brewerymod/21790)

-If a mod uses vanilla filtering tags for its items, it will be compatible with BS.
+If a mod uses vanilla filtering tags for its items, it will be mostly compatible with BS.

 If a mod modifies the stockpile filters file, it could be compatible with BS.
 Maybe.
 Depends on the modifications.